AntonioLok/Find-Recipe-ReactJS/README.md

 ![alt text](https://github.com/AntonioLok/Find-Recipe-ReactJS/blob/master/images/main.png)
 ![alt text](https://github.com/AntonioLok/Find-Recipe-ReactJS/blob/master/images/recipe.png)

-To start the project run `npm start`
+To start the project run simply run on the command `npm start`

 # About me
 This project was created by Antonio Lok for learning purposes only.